Dazuzi/HD2StratHotkeysGUI/README.md

 * The script defaults to WASD and Control keys for inputting the stratagems.
 * If the macro fails to input stratagems properly, increase the minimum delay.
+* You can switch between profiles with CTRL+0-9 hotkeys.